Mitsubishi Pajero Sport: Mexico

+The facelift model debuted on 11 December 2020, with three trim levels: ES, SE and SE Plus, powered by the same engine from the pre-facelift model.

+South Africa

+The third-generation Pajero Sport was launched in South Africa on 31 August 2017, in two variants, both powered by a 2.4-litre 4N15 MIVEC VGT diesel engine.

+The first facelift model debuted on 17 September 2020 with a new Exceed variant.
+The mid-range Aspire variant was added in March 2022.
+A flagship Shogun trim was available in limited sales numbers in August 2024.

+The second facelift model debuted on 14 May 2025 with three variants: 2WD, 4WD and 4WD Exceed.

 Facelift (QF)

-The facelifted third-generation Pajero Sport was launched in Thailand on 25 July 2019.
-The updated Pajero Sport gets a new front fascia with dual-layer headlight configuration.
+The first facelifted third-generation Pajero Sport was launched in Thailand on 25 July 2019.
+The updated Pajero Sport gets a new dynamic shield front fascia with dual-layer headlight configuration.
 Tail lights were made shorter, following customer feedback.
 Engine and transmission remained the same as the outgoing model.
 Other notable improvements including Auto Hold parking brake, a new 8-inch digital instrument cluster and an 8-inch infotainment system with navigation, 360-degree surround cameras and support for Apple CarPlay and Android Auto, and hands-free powered tailgate.
-It was released to overseas markets from October 2019, including Indonesia on 16 February 2021.
+It was released to overseas markets from October 2019.

+On 21 March 2024, a second facelift was revealed in Thailand with an updated design for the front grille and alloy wheels, and the interior receives a 3-spoke steering wheel.
+It was also revealed in Indonesia on 18 July 2024 during the 2024 Gaikindo Indonesia International Auto Show.

 Safety

-The Thai-made Montero Sport in its most basic Latin American configuration received 5 stars for adult occupants and 3 stars for toddlers from Latin NCAP in 2015.
+The Thai-made Montero Sport in its most basic Latin American market configuration received 5 stars for adult occupants and 3 stars for toddlers from Latin NCAP in 2015.